Workshop Review: Digital Advertising for Small Businesses

 On Wednesday 4/28 we held a members’ Workshop on Digital Advertising for Small Businesses.

 Digital Advertising can be a great way to build brand awareness, generate inbound leads, and to support content marketing campaigns.

 However, for newcomers to digital advertising, selecting the right platforms and tools to use, designing campaign strategies, setting goals and budgets can make the whole process seem complex.

 Fortunately, by starting out with small-scale experiments which yield quick insights, it can be easier than it may seem to make a start with digital advertising.
-In this session our Digital Advertising expert, Taryn Ramos, outlined how small businesses with modest budgets can make a start, set strategy and begin to optimize their ad spend using tools like Google Analytics, Google Keyword Planner, Instagram and Facebook.
+In this session, our Digital Advertising expert, Taryn Ramos, outlined how small businesses with modest budgets can make a start, set a strategy, and begin to optimize their ad spending using tools like Google Analytics, Google Keyword Planner, Instagram, and Facebook.

 Taryn is a Content Project lead and digital advertising specialist at Google.
 Prior to joining the Content team, she managed the Google Ads Search relationship for one of the largest banks in the US.
 In this capacity she acted as the primary contact for campaign performance and review, troubleshooting, client training and implementation questions.
 She is an expert in identifying data-driven, short and long term opportunities for clients to achieve success with their digital advertising initiatives.

 … prior to actually putting any budget behind marketing, use some digital tools like Google Analytics, or Google Keyword Planner.
 Specifically, they can help you identify what customers interests are, and what types of keywords they’re searching for.
 So, Google Analytics will show you what someone searched for to get to your website, and the keyword planner will show you the overall reach and related keywords.